nest/nest-simulator/extras/userdoc/md/documentation/simulations-with-gap-junctions.md

 - `one_to_one` connections with `'make_symmetric': True`
 - `all_to_all` connections with equal source and target populations and default or scalar parameters

-Accordingly the first script is only for demonstrative purposes and will result in an error when executed with NEST 2.12.

 ## Create random connections